Apple and pears: pruning newly planted trees

 Timing November to March

-Pruning should be carried out when the tree is dormant, between leaf fall and bud burst (usually between November and early March).
+Initial pruning should be done straight after planting, when the new tree is dormant, between leaf fall and bud burst (usually November to early March).

 How to prune new apple and pear trees

 When pruning, always use sharp secateurs and make your cuts just above and sloping away from a bud.

 After planting prune this single-stemmed tree (with no side-branches)

 - Cut back the bare stem just above a bud about 75cm (2½ft) from the ground, making sure there are three or four healthy (not dried-up or damaged) buds below.
 With trees grafted onto a dwarfing M27 rootstock, prune to 60cm (2ft) tall.
 This will stimulate branching (growth of new side-shoots)